Linux-RISC/IRIX-diskless-workstation/README.md

 </ul>
 <h3>12.
 Remarks.</h3>
 <ul>
   <li>1.
 The first time my Indy boots, it takes about 30 minutes to complete the process using a RBPi 2 as server.
-It also reconfigures the operating system on boot and the new kernel on shutdown</li>
+It also reconfigures the operating system on boot (about 20') and the new kernel on shutdown (about 10').</li>
 </ul>
 Boot times summary:<br>
 <table>